mitsuba-renderer/drjit/docs/cflow.rst

      :py:func:`dr.print() <drjit.print>` that prints in a delayed manner (i.e., asynchronously from the device) to avoid this problem.

-   - Symbolic mode tends to create much large kernels.
+   - Symbolic mode tends to create much larger kernels.
 Indeed, the idea is to preserve the entire program and generate one giant output kernel (a *megakernel*).
 Such large kernels can be costly to compile, though this cost is usually offset by *kernel caching* discussed in the next